 5. Integrate with key systems

-Integration with key systems, such as your Project Service Automation (PSA), remote monitoring and management (RMM) system, and other ticketing software is also critical.
+Integration with key systems, such as your Professional Services Automation (PSA) system, remote monitoring and management (RMM) system, and other ticketing software is also critical.
 Without this integration, teams do duplicate work and manually manage processes that could be automated.

 Integrating your on-demand labor workflow with your business systems can help your company: